Audio digest of this article:

 The company says that its trial showed that mRNA-1273 “was generally safe and well tolerated, with a safety profile consistent with that seen in prior Moderna infectious disease vaccine clinical studies”.

 It says the sole incidence of a grade 3 adverse event in the cohorts given a 25-microgramme and a 100-microgramme dose was a single participant, given the 100-microgramme dose, who experienced grade 3 redness around the injection site.

-Harvard scientist William Haseltine has criticised Moderna for putting out a press release without adequate data, and affecting its share prices.
+The chairman and president of the non-profit organisation ACCESS Health International, William Haseltine, has criticised Moderna for putting out a press release without adequate data, and affecting its share prices.
 Moderna’s announcement, he says, was premature as only eight people had been studied.
 “It was not impressive and it was opaque,” Haseltine told CNBC television.

 The Oxford Vaccine Group

 William Haseltine also points out that, in the trials of a vaccine being tested at Oxford University, none of the monkeys who were vaccinated were protected against SARS-CoV-2.
 He told CNBC: “Yes, they didn’t have as much virus in their lungs, but they still had a nasal infection.
 A hundred percent of the vaccinated monkeys got infected.”

 Despite the Oxford University’s vaccine failing to prevent infection in macaques, and not stopping them from spreading the infection to others, there will still be trials on humans, and no saline placebo will be used.